 - Gelato & Grano or Jeri Mescla for ice cream.
 My favorite at Gelato & Grano was passionfruit with yogurt;

-- If you are keen to go further from the village, check it out Barraca do Belo, Komaki, Camboa Restaurant and Barraca do Airton.
+- If you are keen to go further from the village, take a look at Barraca do Belo, Komaki, Camboa Restaurant and Barraca do Airton.

 Responsible Travel Tips

-Since you will be in a remote place, please make sure you reduce waste in your trip.
+Since you will be in a remote place, please make sure you reduce waste on your trip.
 You can do that by having a reusable bag, straw, water bottle, cup, cutlery.

-If your accommodation doesn’t offer filtered water, you can buy a 5 liter bottle for example and refil your small reusable one daily to take it to your activities.
+If your accommodation doesn’t offer filtered water, you can buy a 5 liter bottle, for example, and refill your small reusable one daily to take it to your activities.

-These things are part of an ecosystem which we should not interfere.
+These things are part of an ecosystem which we should not intervene in.

 The village is quite small for the amount of people that go there for this event.
 Don’t contribute to over-tourism.